mahozad/vectors/whale-sound-production/README.md

 The wavy line is created with the path effect called `pattern along path`;
 The pattern was a zigzag curved with `interpolate points` path effect.
 See [the example file](wavy-path.svg)

+Tip of some strokes were narrowed with `Taper stroke` path effect